rsmp-nordic/rsmp_sxl_traffic_lights/source/coordination.rst

 against special control bits which should be possible to send per one second steps.

-If control bits to the local TLC is missing for 120 seconds, the TLC should automatically revert to a predetermined back up or safety mode.
+If control bits to the local TLC are missing for 120 seconds, the TLC should automatically revert to a predetermined backup or safety mode.
-If/when the control bits returns, the TLC should automatically return to coordination.
+If/when the control bits return, the TLC should automatically return to coordination.

-The control bits, arranged and time distributed within the framework of the cycle of the time plan, should give the coordinated installation a certain signal group sequence, split and offset between TLC'S.
+The control bits, arranged and time distributed within the framework of the cycle of the time plan, should give the coordinated installation a certain signal group sequence, split and offset between TLCs.

 The control bits should be possible to use internally in a TLC or be possible to send externally to another TLC which consequently also